chenboran/firesight-wiki-clone/op-calcOffset.md

 > Pixel:4.2ms

 Setting a region of interest (ROI) can improve the speed as well as accuracy of _calcOffset_.
-A good choice for the ROI is a small recdtangle enclosing a high contrast feature.
+A good choice for the ROI is a small rectangle enclosing a high contrast feature.
 In this example, a component tape sprocket hole serves nicely.
 For comparison, we use the
 [baseline image](https://github.com/firepick1/FireSight/blob/master/img/headcam0.jpg?raw=true)